-No further gains were made for another 30 years or so.
 In 1895, the New Zealand government commissioned European viticulturist Romeo Bragato to assess the prospects for a wine industry in this young country.
-His survey revealed great promise for certain varietals, his report noting that, “there was no country on the face of the earth which produced better Burgundy grapes than were produced in Central Otago and portions of the North Island.”
+His survey revealed great promise for certain varietals, his report noting that, “there was no country on the face of the earth which produced better Burgundy grapes than were produced in Central Otago”.

 Bragato was bang on the money.
-Enjoying a near-Continental climate with hot days, cool nights and not a lot of rain, Central Otago has swell conditions for chardonnay, pinot noir, and aromatics like riesling and pinot gris.
+Enjoying a semi-Continental climate with hot days, cool nights and little rain, Central Otago has superb conditions for pinot noir, chardonnay, and aromatics like riesling and pinot gris.
 However, at 45 degrees south, and between 200 and 450 metres above sea level, this was – and still is – pushing winemaking to its geographical limits.

 A Budding Industry

-Having returned from Germany where he studied wine, Hay fell in love with Chard Farm, an orchard perched high on a ledge above the Gibbston Valley’s Kawarau River.
+Having returned from Germany where he studied wine, Hay fell in love with Chard Farm, an orchard perched high on a ledge above the Kawarau River in Gibbston.
 By the time Brady was popping the cork on his first vintage, Rob and his brother Greg were clearing trees for grapes.
 Down the local pub, the brothers had their doubters.
 “A waste of bloody good merino [sheep] country!” they were heard to say.

-But the world was waking up to Central Otago pinot noir, with Gibbston Valley Winery and Rippon Vineyard both winning medals by the early ‘90s.
-Meanwhile, more wineries were coming online in Bannockburn, Cromwell, Bendigo, Wanaka and Alexandra.
-In 1991, four vineyard owners on Bannockburn’s Felton Road banded together to create Mt Difficulty, now one of the region’s largest and most prestigious producers.
+But the world was waking up to Central Otago pinot noir too, with Gibbston Valley Winery and Rippon Vineyard both winning medals in the mid ‘90's.
+Meanwhile, more wineries were coming online in Bannockburn, Cromwell, Bendigo, Wanaka, Alexandra and in 1991, four vineyard owners on Bannockburn’s Felton Road banded together to create Mt Difficulty, now one of the region’s largest and most prominent producers.